 - offering a child travel training (to encourage independent travelling)

 - providing an escort to accompany a child while walking or using public transport

 - sending a taxi (with or without an escort).

-The EA has a duty to provide pupils of compulsory school age with free home-to-school transport when they attend the nearest suitable (grant-maintained) school, if they meet eligibility criteria.
+LAs have a duty to provide eligible children with free home-to-school transport when they attend the nearest suitable school.

 Your child’s eligibility for transport will depend on:

 - their SEND and if this means it’s unreasonable to expect them to walk to school (even if they live within the statutory walking distance)